mennolui/wp-foyer/README.txt

 == Upgrade Notice ==
+= 1.7.2 =
+Bug fixes and minor enhancements.
+Check the changelog for full details.

 = 1.7.1 =
 Introduces the Recent Posts slide format in addition to the Upcoming Events slide format.
 Check the changelog for full details.